doobybooby/HowToR/Notes.md

 # Learn How To R
 * It executes one line at a time, user must specify which line to execute
+* R indices starts at 1.
+(Most Programming languages starts at 0)
+* Everything is a vector
 * "*#*" is used for comments

 ## Types and Variables